Peco602/rusthunter/docs/plugins/linux-plugins/linux_root.md

-# windows_users
+# linux_root

 ## Description
-This plugin provides a list of the available users on a Windows machine.
+This plugin provides a list of the root users on a Linux machine.

 ## Parameters
 | Name | Options | Default | Description |